deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 Still.
 In comparison to the *Rich Plains, San Diego* was a pike swimming alongside a whale, and it was telling that the Dominion flotilla had carefully rearranged itself, without being overtly threatening, to keep an eye on the human warship.

 Neither Brewer nor Knight were worried: *San Diego* was built around shield generators, to the point where actual weaponry was almost an afterthought.
-If she needed to destroy anything she had her wormhole link to the Strategic Deep Space Weapons Reserve at Minot, but the shield generators themselves could wreak terrible havoc if needed They were powerful enough to physically crush a hostile ship, and could function as a variable-frequency laser in a pinch.
+If she needed to destroy anything she had her wormhole link to the Strategic Deep Space Weapons Reserve at Minot, but the shield generators themselves could wreak terrible havoc if needed.
+They were powerful enough to physically crush a hostile ship, and could function as a variable-frequency laser in a pinch.

 They were certainly powerful enough to keep the ship intact long enough to jump out if the Dominion ships opened fire.
 Unlikely as that scenario might be, it was a comforting thought.